 Biennale Dreams Pt.
 2 | Written by Rob Williams | Read Pt.
 1

-Biennale Dreams Pt 2 by Rob Williams
+Biennale Dreams Pt 2

 Is conversation an artform?
 If so, I started off my day with a beautiful work, care of Sarah Barlow about the nature of music and performance as sketch and improvisation and the joys of one on one connection.
 Here in a town barely a mile square, I had texted her earlier in the day and surprise!
 Rather than reply on her phone, she just walked over to our display space to say hi.
 Imagine saying hello to someone new with a wave and a smile instead of an emoji for a change?
 As we have grown increasingly dependent on electronic means of communication it’s refreshing to know the sense of real community isn’t lost on the attendees.
 I had several conversations as the festival wore on deep into the night, but I’ll cherish the 2 hours I spent with Sarah hiding out from the sun while we covered a dozen or more topics in depth.

 Sean Guerrero with da Vinci Fish - photo by Dave Day

 While our fish spun lazily on its axis our team of artists took turns entertaining the myriad of guests coming into the BBAC art yard.
 We met art lovers from Germany, France, Belgium, Japan, Russia, Bosnia, and doubtless a dozen more that I missed.
 We had the locals beaming with pride as they realized one by one that da Vinci Fish is indeed a permanent installation and will weather the elements with every that stays long after the festival has pulled out of town.

 This event was truly a cosmopolitan meeting place of the minds and with only one bar in town, The Ski Inn felt more like the United Nations than the United States as everyone clamored for cheese burgers and Negra Modelo on tap.